ActualCassandra/MDCMasterclass/README.md

 7. Certification and Training

 ## Labs
+The labs require access to an Azure tenant.
+Use a non-production subscripition for learning.
+The CSPM labs should not add additional costs beyond superficial amounts for items like logic apps.
+The CSPM labs require cloud workload protection features to be enabled, which are not free outside of a trial.

 ### Part I
 Part I is about Cloud Security Posture Management (CSPM), so go through the [official Microsoft Defender for Cloud Labs](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Labs).